TimPensart/portfolio/README.md

 # Welcome

-This porftolio Website made was with:
+This porftolio Website was made using:
 - React
 - TypeScript
 - Styled-components